-As we approach the holiday season, a high time for social interaction, I want to share with you the concept of “double clicking”.
+As we approach the holiday season, a high time for social interaction, I want to share with you the concept of “double clicking” to improve your relationship.
 This tool, which comes from Judith Glaser’s course on Conversational Intelligence, can help you create stronger relationships.

 What is “double clicking”?

 One of the things that happen in relationships with others—either at work or at home—is that we tend to make assumptions.
 Most of us do it, yet we often don’t realize it.
-Pay more attention during your week and see if you find yourself thinking:
+Pay more attention during your week, then see if you find yourself thinking:

 “I don’t need to explain it, he knows what I mean.”
 Or “She should know what she is suppose to do.”
 Or even, “I wonder why he did that?
 Doesn’t he know better?”

 This is where “double clicking” comes into play.
 Think of it like Googling something on the Internet.
-First, you find what you are looking for and then you click on it again to learn more.
+First, you find what you are looking for.
+Next, you click on it again to learn more.
 If you truly want to understand something, you will keep reading—and possibly clicking—until you fully understand.
 The same applies to our personal and professional relationships.
-We need to keep “clicking” until we fully understand—and the other person also understands us.
+We keep “clicking” until we fully understand them, and the other person also understands us.